Deploy and Run a System in a Ramdisk

 is still big enough for the use case of the appliance.
 In

 this calculation.
-In case of QEMU this can be done with
+In the case of QEMU, this can be done with

-Like all other oem KIWI NG images, also the ramdisk setup supports all the deployments methods as explained in Deployment Methods This means it’s also possible to dump the ISO image on a USB stick let the system boot from it and unplug the stick from the machine because the system was deployed into RAM
+Like all other oem KIWI NG images, the ramdisk setup also supports all the deployment methods as explained in Deployment Methods.
+This means it’s also possible to dump the ISO image on a USB stick, let the system boot from it, and unplug the stick from the machine because the system was deployed into RAM.

 Note

-Only standard images which can be booted by a simple root mount and root switch can be used.
-Usually KIWI NG calls kexec after deployment such that the correct, for the image created dracut initrd, will boot the image.
-In case of a RAM only system kexec does not work because it would loose the ramdisk contents.
-Thus the dracut initrd driving the deployment is also the environment to boot the system.
+Only standard images that can be booted by a simple root mount and root switch can be used.
+Usually, KIWI NG calls kexec after deployment such that the correct dracut initrd created for the image will boot the image.
+In the case of a RAM-only system, kexec does not work because it would lose the ramdisk contents.
+Thus, the dracut initrd driving the deployment is also the environment to boot the system.
 There are cases where this environment is not suitable to boot the system.